 Males rabbits tend to be more easy-going and relaxed, while females are “the boss” of any household.

-Guinea pigs are excellent and popular pets because they are available, ideal, and lovable.
+Guinea pigs are popular pets because they are cute, friendly, curious, and lovable.

-They don’t bite nor scratch when handled and relatively have good habits.
+They don’t bite and scratch when handled gently.

 Guinea pigs require intense affection and attention, and they need to be handled with care as they get injured easily.